CPP – Canada Pension Plan

 Historically, CPP was designed to replace 1/4 of a worker’s average earnings, up to the year’s maximum pensionable earnings (YMPE), an annually-indexed dollar ceiling approximating the average national wage.
 In 2016, enhancements were introduced to eventually move the replacement target to 1/3 of qualifying earnings.

-• The first phase of the enhancements began in 2019 with the premium rate moving from 4.95% in roughy equal annual increments through to its target 5.95% level in 2023.
+• Phase one of the enhancements began in 2019 with the premium rate moving from 4.95% in roughly equal annual increments through to its target 5.95% level in 2023.

 • Phase two began in 2024, with a 4% premium being levied on income above the YMPE up to the year’s additional maximum pensionable earnings (YAMPE).
 The YAMPE is set at 7% above the YMPE in 2024, then rises to 14% above YMPE for 2025 and thereafter.